proactiveprogramming/100DaysOfCoding-golang/01_hellomulti/README.md

 This is a demonstration file for how to compile a main module that links in local library files.

 ## helloworlderror
 This is a simple demonstration on how to setup error check and error logging.
+This is just a simple example to demonstrate a very basic setup.

 ## helloworldinit
 This is a simple demonstration on how to initialize a local library package.